AdxStackDev/gmail_bulk_manger/README.md

 *   **Tokens**: Access tokens are stored in the browser's LocalStorage for session persistence.

 ---
-*Built with ❤️ for efficient email management.*
+*Built with ❤️ for efficient email management by AdxStackDev.*